 You might prefer to create a shortcut icon for the File Explorer app to open it quickly if you frequently access the desktop to open different types of applications.
-Now, right-click on the blank space on the Desktop and select the
+Just right-click on the blank space on the Desktop and select the New > Shortcut option.

-When you are done with the above steps, you will see a shortcut of Explorer on your Windows 10 Desktop.
-Then, double-click on this shortcut icon to open File Explorer.
+When you are done with the above steps, you will see a shortcut to Explorer on your Windows 10 Desktop.
+Just double-click on this shortcut icon to open File Explorer.

 Open File Explorer with Run box